-Mr. Foster: The people are going to set up at Tent City out at Tribbett and work on getting poor peoples to come and build a new city.
-Because of the fact that we was refused by the federal government and evicted, it's important that we start planning our own government.
+Mr. Foster: The people are going to set up a tent city out at Tribbett and work on getting poor peoples to come and build a new city.
+Because of the fact that we was refused by the Federal Government and evicted, it's important that we start planning our own government.

 Mrs. Blackwell: I feel that the federal government have proven that it don't care about poor people.
 Everything that we have asked for through these years has been handed down on paper.
 It's never been a reality.
 We the poor people of Mississippi is tired.
 We're tired of it so we're going to build for ourselves, because we don't have a government that represents us.

-Hrs.
-Lawrence: See, you can only accept poor peoples by being poor and really know what being poor is like.
+Mrs. Lawrence: See, you can only accept poor people by being poor and really knowing what being poor is like.
 And all this stuff about poverty programs and federal funds, that's out for poor peoples.
 We were looked upon as just a civil rights demonstration.
 But really we were there demanding and waiting and asking that these things be brought there to fill some desperate needs.
 And we was asking that the poor peoples be accepted as they stood.
 And instead of getting what we was asking, we got the whole air force troopers in on us.
 To me, that's our government.

 Mr. Foster: Was.

 Mrs. Lawrence: Yeah, was.
-Now, we're our own government government by poor people.
+Now, we're our own government-government by poor people.
 Where do we go from here?
 To brighter days on our own.
 And we know we'll reach that goal.
 But in their world, that's something that doesn't exist.

-Reporter: About the poor peoples government.
+Reporter: About the poor people's government.
 Would this be an idea for a lot of people to come and live around Tribbett or somewhere in particular?
 Would this be a larger tent city?
-Nr.
-Foster: I know and you know that the tents are not going to stand forever.
-But I wouldn't be surprised if it wouldn't start that way.